Sitecore/docker-images/README.md

 # Load module
 Import-Module (Join-Path $PSScriptRoot "\modules\SitecoreImageBuilder") -Force

+# Settings
+$installSourcePath = (Join-Path $PSScriptRoot "\packages") # PATH TO WHERE YOU KEEP ALL SITECORE ZIP FILES AND LICENSE.XML, can be on local machine or a file share.
+$registry = "YOUR REGISTRY NAME" ` # On Docker Hub it's your username or organization, else it's the hostname of your own registry.
+$sitecoreUsername = "YOUR dev.sitecore.net USERNAME"
+$sitecorePassword = "YOUR dev.sitecore.net PASSWORD"

+$baseTags = "*" # optional (default "*"), set to for example "sitecore-*:9.1.1*ltsc2019" to only build 9.1.1 images on ltsc2019/1809.

+# Restore packages needed for base images, only files missing in $installSourcePath will be downloaded
+SitecoreImageBuilder\Invoke-PackageRestore `
+    -Path (Join-Path $PSScriptRoot "\images") `
+    -Destination $installSourcePath `
+    -Tags $baseTags `
+    -SitecoreUsername $sitecoreUsername `
+    -SitecorePassword $sitecorePassword

 # Build and push base images
 SitecoreImageBuilder\Invoke-Build `
     -Path (Join-Path $PSScriptRoot "\images") `
-    -InstallSourcePath "PATH TO WHERE YOU KEEP ALL SITECORE ZIP FILES AND LICENSE.XML" ` -Registry "YOUR REGISTRY NAME" ` # On Docker Hub it's your username or organization, else it's the hostname of your private registry.
-    -Tags "*" ` # optional (default "*"), set to for example "sitecore-openjdk:*-1809", "sitecore-*:9.1.1*ltsc2019" to only build 9.1.1 images on ltsc2019/1809.
+    -InstallSourcePath $installSourcePath `
+    -Registry $registry `
+    -Tags $baseTags `
     -PushMode "WhenChanged" # optional (default "WhenChanged"), can also be "Never" or "Always".

+$variantTags = "*" # optional (default "*"), set to for example "sitecore-xm1-sxa-*:9.1.1*ltsc2019" to only build 9.1.1 images on ltsc2019/1809.

+# Restore packages needed for variant images, only files missing in $installSourcePath will be downloaded
+SitecoreImageBuilder\Invoke-PackageRestore `
+    -Path (Join-Path $PSScriptRoot "\variants") `
+    -Destination $installSourcePath `
+    -Tags $variantTags `
+    -SitecoreUsername $sitecoreUsername `
+    -SitecorePassword $sitecorePassword

-# Build and push variants
+# Build and push variant images
 SitecoreImageBuilder\Invoke-Build `
     -Path (Join-Path $PSScriptRoot "\variants") `
-    -InstallSourcePath "PATH TO WHERE YOU KEEP ALL SITECORE ZIP FILES AND LICENSE.XML" ` -Registry "YOUR REGISTRY NAME" ` # On Docker Hub it's your username or organization, else it's the hostname of your private registry.
-    -Tags "*" ` # optional (default "*"), set to for example "sitecore-xm1-sxa-*:9.1.1*ltsc2019" to only build 9.1.1 images on ltsc2019/1809.
+    -InstallSourcePath $installSourcePath `
+    -Registry $registry `
+    -Tags $variantTags `
     -PushMode "WhenChanged" # optional (default "WhenChanged"), can also be "Never" or "Always".
 ```